Bahasa Malaysia | English

 - Wipe yourself, get up, and turn off the water.

 I remember when I first saw it in my Portuguese host’s house, I thought it was a sink for the disabled.

 Now that I know what it is, I still think the bidet is a waste of bathroom space, when everything could be done on the toilet seat.
 Sorry, Europeans!
 And that brings us to the next type of toilet:

 The Toilet with A Spray Hose

-This one is my personal favorite.
+I may be biased but this one is my personal favorite.
 It’s the most common type of toilet in my country Malaysia, especially in urban areas.
-The only difference between this toilet and its Western counterpart is that this one comes equipped with a water hose, a.k.a. the bum gun.
+The only difference between this toilet and its Western counterpart is that this one comes equipped with a water hose, a.k.a. bidet shower or the bum gun.
 It serves the same purpose as the European bidet, but occupies a lot less space.

 Toilets with bum guns can also be found in Indonesia, Brunei, and Middle Eastern countries.
 I notice that they are the most common in countries with a predominantly Muslim population.
 This has something to do with the Islamic teaching that requires you to clean your nether regions with water after using the toilet.